Leonard Barry

 Leonard James Barry (27 October 1901 – 17 April 1970) was an English footballer who played at both professional and international levels as an outside left.

 Career

 Barry was born in Sneinton, Nottingham.
 He played professional club football for Notts County, Leicester City and Nottingham Forest.
 At Nottingham Forest, Barry scored one goal in 17 games in the Football League.

-He also earned five caps for the English national side between 1928 and 1929.
+He also earned five caps for the England national side between 1928 and 1929.